Does my health insurance cover testing?

 Most health plans offer telehealth options such as nurse line or virtual visits with no copay.
 Visit your insurer’s website to learn more about your options.

-TDI filed an emergency rule requiring insurers to pay the same amount for telemedicine services as they do for in-person services, including for covered mental health services.
+Initially, TDI filed an emergency rule requiring insurers to pay the same amount for telemedicine services as they do for in-person services, including for covered mental health services.
 The rule applies to in-network services for state-regulated health plans.
 When the rule expired in September, Governor Abbott announced an agreement with health insurers to continue telehealth payment parity until the end of 2020.
 As a result, insurers must still pay the same amount for telemedicine services that they do for in-person services.

 Some health plans allow patients to get a 90-day supply of medication, to limit the number of trips you must make.
 Ask your doctor and health plan if this is an option for you.
 Additionally, some pharmacies and health plans have programs that let you get your medications by mail.

 What can I do if my elective procedure/appointment is postponed due to COVID-19?